 An ovarian cyst (a fluid-filled sac that grows on your ovary) can also cause discomfort in the lower back.
 Ovarian cysts are very common.
 They are mostly harmless, often symptom-free, and usually disappear by themselves.
 A large cyst, however, can cause persistent or intermittent pain in the pelvic area that may spread to the lower back and thighs.

 If your back pain is sharp or stabbing, or if it persists after your period has started, consult your physician for proper diagnosis and treatment.
 Pregnancy will put a strain on your back in the best of cases, and you don’t want to head into it with an existing back condition if you can avoid it.

-If the pain turns out to be pregnancy-related, you’re probably more than happy to endure it, but that doesn’t mean you can’t try to get som relief.
-Just make sure you don’t do anything which wouldn’t be safe should it turn out that you are indeed pregnant.
+If the pain turns out to be pregnancy-related, you’re probably more than happy to endure it.
+That doesn’t mean you can’t try to get some relief, however.
+Just make sure you don’t do anything which wouldn’t be safe, should it turn out that you are indeed pregnant.

 Many women find that heat offers some comfort — try a warm bath, a heating blanket or a heating pad.
 The “cat stretch” yoga position, where you stand on your hands and knees and slowly arch you back, can also help ease the pain.

 And even if you’re feeling sleepy and sluggish towards the end of your cycle (thank you very much, progesterone and your relaxing properties!), women who exercise regularly are less likely to experience period pains of all kinds.